bjsi/incremental-writing/README.md

 ### Simple

-When you hit next repetition, the current repetition gets pushed to the end of the queue.
+When you hit next repetition, the current repetition gets pushed to the end of the queue by setting its priority to 99.

 ### A-Factor